czzarr/czzarr.github.com/source/_posts/2012-05-07-polling-and-uncertainty.markdown

 polls. _Nicolas Sarkozy is falling from 2% in today's poll from IPSOS_, _Francois Hollande slipped below 33% after the crisis_ etc...
 Everybody seems to give a lot of credit to these polls forgetting most of the time that they are just statistical estimations of the reality.
 But how reliable are they?
+The results for the first round of the french presidential election seemed to surprise so many people and medias that it pushed me to dig into my maths lessons from college to look for some scientific explanation if any.

 ## Organizing the Opinion Poll